University of Massachusetts Medical School-Baystate

 - Full-service teaching hospital, children's hospital, and three community hospitals with a total of nearly 1,000 acute care beds

-- Busiest emergency department in Massachusetts and the only Level 1 trauma center in the region
+- Only Level 1 trauma center in the region

 - Three urban health centers

 - Network of over 80 medical practices

 We have the national awards for quality and safety that come from being a large tertiary medical center.

 We are national experts in population health, clinical effectiveness, and outcomes research.

 We have been involved in medical education for more than a century—and are recognized innovators and leaders.